Michigan Insurance Licensing

 Get Your Michigan Insurance License Online

 Michigan requires prelicensing education and does not require fingerprinting as part of the licensing process.
-The state's 3-year license renewal cycle is longer than average, giving agents more time between CE compliance cycles.
+Michigan producer licenses are perpetual as long as continuing education requirements are met on the state's 2-year CE cycle.
 Michigan's large auto manufacturing economy creates significant demand for both employer group benefits and individual insurance, while the state's Great Lakes geography creates unique seasonal property and recreational vehicle coverage needs.

 State-Approved